- Address: Caracoles 166, San Pedro de Atacama, Chile

 I was born near Nancy in Lorraine way back in the late fifties.
 I have a little sister since 1965, which happens to be now married with my brother in law, and together they have made a web site.
 So my roots are in Champigneulles, Frouard, Pompey and Liverdun, north of Nancy, with part of my heart still fishing on the border of the Moselle river, in the backyard of my grand mother's house.
 The skies there are very poor on average, eventhough sometimes, mainly after a big storm, I have seen spectacular skies in the Lorraine countryside.

-With such a poor sky, coming to astronomy was not obvious, but eventually, a cousin of my mother which had built a 80mm refractor and had showed me Jupiter that knocked my socks off.
+With such a poor sky, coming to astronomy was not obvious, but eventually, a cousin of my mother whom had built a 80mm refractor and had showed me Jupiter.
+This impressed me very much.
 Then several pages and sky maps in a then well known encyclopédia aptly called "Tout l'Univers" got me more interested.
 My first observation was that of the solar eclipse of June 30th (the last day of school) 1973.
 After that I started to do some astronomy, I mean full time, the rest becoming stupid waste of time, like going to school and other things.
 All these forced/boring activities were quite incompatible with astronomy.
 I was able to get a foot in professional astronomy when Jean Louis Heudier got me for a training in 1978 at the OCA Schmidt telescope while I was studying photography at the then called "Ecole Nationale de la Photographie et du Cinéma".
-If I were not spending all my time with astronomy, I would find some time playing my accordeon and accordina (I learn how to play accordeon while younger, taking music classes during 10 years, and in fact paying my first telescope playing music on saturday nights).
+If I were not spending all my time with astronomy, I would find some time playing my accordeons and accordina (I learn how to play accordeon while younger, taking music classes during 10 years, and in fact paying my first telescope playing music on saturday nights).

 A short description of my favorite astronomical activities could be described in these few keywords: